redislabs-training/ru204/admin-training/lab-setup/vm-config-overview/README.md

 Subnet Name | ***training-subnet***
 Subnet IP Address Range | 172.18.0.0/16

-2. Create a firewall rule that allows ingress on all ports from all sources (0.0.0.0/0) to all targets.
+2. Create a firewall rule that allows port 80 ingress from all sources (0.0.0.0/0) to all targets.

-3. Create an instance template ***admin-training-0*** in the region and subnet where you run instances.
+3. Create an instance template ***admin-training-0*** in the region and subnet where you run VMs.

 Requirement  | Specification
 ------------ | -------------